 Investments in MasterCard Incorporated shares are recorded at fair value.
 Fair value is determined based on their appraised fair value, generally their closing bid price, less an estimated discount rate to reflect the restricted nature of the shares (note 4); such discount rate is determined by an independent appraiser each year.
-The valuation discount rate used as at December 31, 2013 is 20.5% (2012 - 21.5%).
-No discount was applied to unrestricted shares held at year-end.
+The valuation discount rate used as at December 31, 2014 is 21.5% (2013 - 20.5%).
+No discount is applied to unrestricted shares held at year-end.